You’ve reached the Resumé Authority!

 The Shorter Oxford notes that the spelling “resumé” (one accent) is particularly associated with the sense of a summary of employment qualifications, which sense is “chiefly North American.”

 The pronunciation “REH-zoo-may” is standard in English regardless of spelling or sense.
-(French also places the primary stress on the first syllable.)
+(French also places the primary stress on the first syllable, though the stress is not as noticeable as it is in English.)

 In the case of “resumé,” there is a strong reason for making a change from the historical spelling.
 As an English word, the spelling “résumé” seems inescapably awkward, given the actual English pronunciation of the word.
 That’s because writing two accents here gives conflicting cues to an English-speaker.
 With the English pronunciation, if the word is spelled with two accents, the same sign represents two different sounds in the same word—in the first syllable, ‘é’ is pronounced like the short ‘e’ in bet, in the third syllable it is pronounced like the long ‘a’ in “may.”
-(That sort of ambiguity, of course, is notoriously common with English spelling—but not within the same word.
-And a native familiarity with English spelling doesn’t help us in the case of relatively recent foreign borrowings like this.)
+(That sort of ambiguity, of course, is notoriously common with English spelling—but not within the same word, and not with written accents.
+“Résumé,” as far as we know, is the only word used in English that presents an ambiguous case with written accents, so there is no group of similar cases that can constitute a generally accepted rule for pronunciation.
+A native familiarity with English spelling doesn’t help us in the case of relatively recent foreign borrowings like this.)

 Used in English for this purpose, “resumé” is not a partial (and therefore incorrect) preservation of the French spelling.
 It is an ad hoc, unhistorical improvisation of the sort that has long been used in a few exceptional cases where historical spellings and normal spelling conventions yield results that are consistently felt as awkward even by practiced English-speakers.

 Another instance of such unhistorical improvisation that is sometimes seen is the spelling “uncoördinated” (with a diaeresis over the second ‘o’).
-Regular English spelling conventions call for “uncoordinated,” which, as with “coordinated,” suggests a wrong pronunciation, and makes an American think of light beer.
+Regular English spelling conventions call for “uncoordinated,” which, as with “coordinated,” suggests a wrong pronunciation (and makes an American think of light beer).
 The usual device of a hyphen (as in “co-ordinated”) yields “unco-ordinated.”
 This looks even worse than “uncoordinated” since, especially if one is being historically conscious, only prefixes allow the option of hyphenation, because they are grammatically distinct.
-But unlike “co,” “unco” is not a prefix.
-(Though as readers of Robert Burns know, it can stand alone as an adjective or adverb.)
-“Unco” in this case is, to be sure, a joining of two prefixes.
+But unlike “co-,” “unco” is not a prefix.
+(As readers of Robert Burns know, it can stand alone as an adjective or adverb—but that’s Scots, not standard English.)
+“Unco-” in “uncoördinated” is, to be sure, a joining of two prefixes.
 But since combinations of two prefixes are somewhat unusual, and their separation from the main word by hyphens quite rare, “unco-,” when first seen, prompts the mind to try to interpret it as a single prefix, which leads to a dead end.
 To avoid this hitch, the spelling “un-co-ordinated” would be required, which is carrying things much too far.
 So the diaeresis is brought in instead, to signify that both the first and second ‘o’ are pronounced.

 Lest we carry this treatise unco far, we will stop, and place further discussions in the following appendix, if anyone wants to go farther.